Picture-Perfect Quebecois Village Mecca for Murderers

 Each book in this insightful cozy series is wittier, wiser and more wonderful than the last.
 My prediction?
 These books will stay in print forever.
 They're that good. ( And so are the meals dished up in the Three Pines bistro.)

-Gamache and his team head to the village of Three Pines when a beloved citizen dies in suspicious circumstances.
-A chilling murder at Christmas brings Gamache and the team back to town for another satisfying exploration of the darkness within the human heart.
-When love turns to hate, all hell breaks lose in Three Pines and at Surêté headquarters in Montreal.
+Still Life (2005, Chief Inspector Gamache Mystery Books #1) Gamache and his team head to the village of Three Pines when a beloved citizen dies in suspicious circumstances.
+A Fatal Grace (2007, Chief Inspector Gamache Mystery Books # 2, APA: Dead Cold) A chilling murder at Christmas brings Gamache and the team back to town for another satisfying exploration of the darkness within the human heart.
+When love turns to hate, all hell breaks loose in Three Pines and at Surêté headquarters in Montreal.
 All the suspects gathered at the luxurious inn in the wilderness are carrying heavy baggage from childhood.
 But only one of them is a murderer. . .
 Until they discovered his corpse in the bistro, the good citizens of Three Pines were unaware that a man lived in the woods just over the hill from their village green.
 Violent death follows Gamache to Quebec City where he has gone to recover emotionally and physically from a tragic encounter with a group of terrorists.
 Chief Inspector Gamache and his crack team of investigators return to Three Pines when artist Clara Morrow finds a corpse in her back garden.
 The director of a world famous choir of monks is murdered in their isolated monastery.
-A sad Christmas for Gamache--his enemies are circling, his agents are deserting--who flees to Three Pines to investigate a missing person.
+A sad Three Pines Christmas for Gamache--his enemies are circling, his agents are deserting and the murderer of a celebrity eludes him.
+Artist Clara Morrow enlists Gamache's aid in the search for her missing husband, which takes them to Canada's northern wilderness.

 The World's Most Compassionate Cop